Using PromQL in Observability Platform

 PromQL documentation (opens in a new tab).

-Generally you use PromQL to return a range vector to then use with a function to perform calculations on the resulting range of time series.
+You can use PromQL to return a range vector, then use a function to perform calculations on the resulting range of time series.

 The following query returns all time series from the last ten minutes that match